kitnil/awesome/README.md

 ## C

+- [guacamole-server](https://github.com/glyptodon/guacamole-server) - The Guacamole project is now Apache Guacamole (http://guacamole.apache.org/).
+This repository has been repurposed as the base for the Apache Guacamole packages built for Glyptodon Enterprise.
 - [klipper](https://github.com/KevinOConnor/klipper) - Klipper is a 3d-printer firmware
 - [ministrace](https://github.com/nelhage/ministrace) - A minimal toy implementation of strace(1)
 - [reptyr](https://github.com/nelhage/reptyr) - Reparent a running program to a new terminal